Ada-C5/mood-analysis/README.md

 ```

 **think**: Should you use an array or a hash to solve this problem?
 Why?
+I used an array, however I think you could use a hash just as well.
+I chose an array so I could use enumerable methods on it, and I could not think of a reason why key-value pairs would be neccessary.

 **think**: What if we eventually want to add feelings to our analysis?
 Can we write this code in a way that will prevent us from having to re-write it later?
+The overall_mood method can be rewritten to use another method instead of analyze_mood.
+So a new method called analyze_feelings, for example, could replace analyze_mood in this method.
+I don't know if I understand what this question is asking.